 In this active game of tag, students learn the importance of early detection and rapid response to stop the spread of invasive species.
-Students explore how the spread of invasive species can be affected by different variables including exposure time, the number of invasive species introduced, and early detection.
+Explore how the spread of invasive species can be affected by different variables including exposure time, the number of invasive species introduced, and early detection.
 Students make hypotheses and data is collected while playing the game outdoors.
 Details are included on how students can analyze results from the game back in class.

 This activity is part of the Lesson “The Invasive Big League and the Away Team Advantage”, where students engage in discussion, analysis, investigations, and interactive indoor and outdoor games to discover the adaptations that give invasive species a competitive edge.
 Students also explore ways that people may help correct the imbalance posed by invasive species and “help our home team”.
-This lesson includes four activities:

 - What are the impacts of invasive species and what can I do to help lessen them?

 - How does early detection and rapid response affect the spread of invasive species?